 - That it can affect your joints, eyes & skin – A year after getting diagnosed with Crohn’s my joints started playing up, a trip to a rheumatoligist confirmed I had arthritis and arthralgia (non specific joint pain).
 Some people get skin nodules called erythema nodosum, and it can also affect your eyes with uveitis.

-- Getting the right medication for you can take time – well for me it did, took nearly 2 years for me to find meds that worked, its alot of trial and ever, and there is no one size fits all, each patient with IBD have very individual experiences with meds and what worked for someone else may not work for you
+- Getting the right medication for you can take time – well for me it did, took nearly 2 years for me to find meds that worked, its alot of trial and error, and there is no one size fits all, each patient with IBD have very individual experiences with meds and what worked for someone else may not work for you

 - That you have a say in your treatment – your consultant has your best interests at heart, but if something isn’t working or you are getting bad side effects speak up and ask for something different.
 Don’t suffer in silence with your health, you are your biggest advocate.

-I’m sure there are many more things I could list, I know that nothing can really prepare you for receiving the news that you an incurable, lifelong disease but think educating yourself helps immensley.
+I’m sure there are many more things I could list, I know that nothing can really prepare you for receiving the news that you have an incurable, lifelong disease but I think educating yourself helps immensley.
 I learnt some things the hard way, and some through talking to others with IBD or through research.
 And every day is a learning curve as something else can crop up, my crohn’s keeps me on my toes and some symptoms can be unpredictable.

 What did you wish you knew when you were first diagnosed that you think could have helped or prepared you?
 Drop me a comment